-Sewer Cleaning and Televising was performed over the last reporting period by the local contractor CTR, which included over 4,000' of storm and sanitary sewer cleaning and televising.
-Additional sewer cleaning and televising as well as catch basin cleaning will continue as soon as the budget allows for such.
+Sewer Cleaning and Televising was performed over the last reporting period by the local contractor CTR, which included over 500' of storm and sanitary sewer cleaning and televising.
+An additional 1,000' of sewer cleaning and televising as well as catch basin cleaning was completed by the Village which has purchased a refurbished vactor for use by their Public Works.

 The Village of River Grove continues to participate in the Tree City USA program, and has continually maintained its status as a member.
-3 trees were placed in this reporting period.
-Typically more trees are planted, but due to budgetary restrictions the amount was lowered.
-Fortunately, the budget is slated to allow for more trees to be planted in the upcoming reporting period.
+15 trees were planted in this reporting period.

-The Illinois Department of Transportation (IDOT) maintains the waters beneath the Grand Avenue bridge, by performing clean up operations on an annual basis.
+The Illinois Department of Transportation (IDOT) maintains the waters beneath the Grand Avenue bridge, by performing clean-up operations on an annual basis.
 Various types of debris such as branches, litter, and displaced plants are removed and disposed of by IDOT.